jaxsonjames1023/osticket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/MGTUwK1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First,  log into osTicket as an administrator.
 Next, click on the agent tab and go to roles.
-Then create a supreme admin role with every permission box selected.
-Once supreme admin account is created, going to create a new department called Sysadmins.
+Then, create a supreme admin role with every permission box selected.
+Once supreme admin account is setup, create a new department called Sysadmins.
 The final step is setting up the teams section.
 </p>
 <br />